Premier 15s leaders Saracens beat Quins

 "At the key moments we managed to capture them," said Saracens head coach Alex Austerberry.

-Saracens' Hannah Botterman limped off injured, a potential concern for England with the Women's Six Nations starting next month.
+Saracens' Hannah Botterman limped off injured - a potential concern for England with the Women's Six Nations starting next month.

 Bristol Bears remain second in the table after beating Worcester Warriors 12-10 at Shaftesbury Park thanks to Kayleigh Powell's converted late try in a game which saw all the points scored in the second half.

-Kate Zackary scored a hat-trickas Exeter Chiefs saw off Gloucester-Hartpury 36-32 in a game featuring nine tries.
+Kate Zackary scored a hat-trick as Exeter Chiefs saw off Gloucester-Hartpury 36-32 in a game featuring nine tries.

 Maud Muir also scored a hat-trick in Wasps' resounding 46-0 win over DMP Durham Sharks, while Loughborough Lightning beat Sale Sharks 32-3.